 Sustainability is at the heart of our University’s values and mission.
 If you share our passion, there’s lots of ways for you to help make the University and the Students’ Union a better, more energy-efficient, environmentally conscious and sustainable place to study.

 Help to promote sustainability across the University through events, publications, blogs and social media organised by the Student Green Office (SGO).
 Run by students for students, the SGO has three paid-part time student members and different volunteering opportunities for you to build your experience.

-If you or your tutor want to explore a sustainability project as part of your programme the Sustainability team is happy to discuss your ideas and see how they can support you.
+If you or your tutor want to explore a sustainability project as part of your course the Sustainability team is happy to discuss your ideas and see how they can support you.

 Being green is a key commitment in the Students’ Union commitment and the Eco Students Society supports composting on campus, community litter picking, recycling and Fairtrade.